Buying and Selling Property on the Gold Coast

 - Off-the-plan properties

-If you are attending an open home over the weekend or outside of regular busines hours, and need advice, our Robina Town Centre office has extended trading hours and is open Thursday night and Saturday morning to assist you.
+If you are attending an open home over the weekend or outside of regular business hours and need advice, our Robina Town Centre office has extended trading hours and is open Thursday night until 9pm and Saturday morning until 12pm to assist you.

-It is our goal to provide you with trusted advice so that you can make an informed decision about property and that the process of buying or selling property is as stress-free as possible.
+It is our goal to provide you with trusted advice so that you can make an informed decision about property and that we can make the process of buying or selling real estate as stress-free as possible.